 When first choosing variables, we read carefully over the user guide for the data referenced in the introduction.
 Following reading over the user guide we decided that our direction for our analysis would be to find which variables that we think would be best to maximize the proportion of explained variation in the Interest Rate.
 After reading over the user guide, we used our finance knowledge to decide that our variables should be credit score, debt to income, loan to value, first time homebuyer flag, loan term, property state and loan purpose.
-We planned on using first time homebuyer flag and loan purpose as dummy variables in a regression, and wanted to take the state date to make a map of average interest rates for each state.and determining our direction it seemed reasonable to select variables such as Credit Scores and debt to income, but it was hard to infer what other variables may be useful in our analysis.
+We planned on using first time homebuyer flag and loan purpose as dummy variables in a regression, and wanted to take the state date to make a map of average interest rates for each state.

 We decided to create a correlation matrix for numeric variables to aid our decision.
 From the correlation matrix we realized that loan term has the highest correlation with interest rate, so we would like to explore that further in our analysis (Figure 1).
-We also found that loan to value seems to have a slight positive correlation with interest rate and decided to add that variable as well.
-We will have to be wary going forward for possible autocorrelation since it seems that loan term is slightly correlated with loan to value.
-When checking the p-values for the correlations they are all zero.
-Therefore, it seems like the correlation between loan to value and loan term is statistically significant.
-However, we’re going to keep it in our analysis for now and see how it affects our multiple regression later before removing it.
-Additionally, we noticed that original loan to value and original combined loan are heavily correlated so we will just be using loan to value.
-Credit scores surprisingly have a correlation close to zero with most of the numeric variables, and mortgage insurance percentage is highly correlated with loan to value so will not be using that variable.
+We also found that loan to value seems to have a weak positive correlation with interest rate and wanted to explore this more but there was an issue.
+The problem is there is a statistically significant correlation of 0.297 between loan term and loan to value.
+To avoid possible multicollinearity in our multiple regression model we decided to drop one of the two variables.
+Because loan term has a higher correlation with interest rate than loan to value, we decided to drop loan to value.
+Credit scores surprisingly have a correlation close to zero with most of the numeric variables.

 For categorical variables we used the user guide to infer which variables would be best for our regression and most interesting to plot and explore.
 We ended up choosing Property State so that we could create a heat map of the average interest rate for each state.
 Additionally, we chose Loan Purpose and First Time Homebuyer Flag to use as dummy variables in our regression.
 This left us with eight variables for our analysis: credit score, first time homebuyer flag, original debt to income, original loan to value, original interest rate, property state, loan purpose, and loan term.
 Before carrying on with our analysis we omitted any of the NA values for each variable that were specified in the user guide.

+Figure 1: Correlation Matrix